Ruth-Rot/applicationFG/README.md

 For programming this app, **MVVM** architecture has been used.

 This App has three main parts that run it, each part with its own designated responsibilities- View, ViewModel and Model.
-The **Model**, as a client, interacts with The server (the Flight-Gear app) via TCP connection, and send data of csv and xml files.
+The **Model** which implement the interface IModel, as a client, interacts with The server (the Flight-Gear app) via TCP connection, and send data of csv and xml files.
 In addition, the Model notifies the relevant **ViewModel** when it's data changed.
 Next, the ViewModel process the changed data and notifies the **Views** (all the UserControls which appear on the screen) by using data binding mechanism of wpf.
 The Views reacts to the changed data accordingly.
 Furthermore, When the data of the View changed by the user, it is send a command to the relevant ViewModel, that send a command to the Model which reacts to the changed data accordingly.